nickplaysjazz/nethack-companion/README.md

 - Hit ? at any time and a menu appears with controls
 - Change filename, perhaps with VAL-DWA-LAW etc notation.
 Could also pregen intrinsics from this?
 - Handle capital keyboard inputs and lowercase?
+- constexpr on the utilities
+- Get rid of file select on sokoban, just pull up the first one and control from side panel

 ## Acknowledgments
 The FIGlet ASCII font "Standard" was created by Glenn Chappell & Ian Chai 3/93 based on Frank's .sig.
 The font is used here under a BSD-3-Clause license.
 For more information, see http://www.figlet.org/.